Community Projects

 At school, we believe in the strength of our community.
 That’s why we’re excited to introduce our initiative: a Participatory Design Consultation.
 This unique approach invites all stakeholders - students, teachers, parents, and local residents - to collaborate as equals in the design process.
 Whether it’s improving our learning spaces or planning school events, your voice matters!
 This is more than just a consultation; it’s a chance for you to shape your school’s future.
 By working together, we can ensure that our school not only meets the needs of our students but also reflects the values and aspirations of our wider community.
 Join us in this exciting journey of co-creation and let’s build a school that truly belongs to all of us!

-See Our Past Projects:
+See Our Latest Projects:

 Old Oak Primary School, U.K.